araffin/spinningup/readme.md

 **Status:** Active (under active development, breaking changes may occur)

 Welcome to Spinning Up in Deep RL!
 ==================================

+**This is a TensorFlow 2 version of the original Spinning Up repo**

 This is an educational resource produced by OpenAI that makes it easier to learn about deep reinforcement learning (deep RL).